source-foundry/font-line/README.md

 $ font-line report TheFont.ttf > font-report.txt
 ```

-You can modify the `font-report.txt` file path above to the file path string of your choice.
+Modify the `font-report.txt` file path above to the file path string of your choice.

 #### Baseline to Baseline Distance Calculations